Inventory monitoring: 4 money-saving tips

 3 minutes read

 Inventory can tie up a large portion of your working capital.
-But many entrepreneurs don’t know if they’re managing it well—or even what they have in stock.
+But many entrepreneurs have no idea whether their inventory is well-managed.
 One solution is monitoring your inventory.

-Here are four basic tips from Le François that every business should follow to monitor their inventory.
+Here are four tips that every business should follow to monitor their inventory.

 1. Label and organize inventory items